 - The writing must provide both the name of the student submitting the complaint, the student’s official University of Missouri-Kansas City email address, telephone number, and a street address for further communication about the complaint.

 Procedures for Addressing Complaints Regarding Compliance with Accreditation Standards:

 The Dean to whom the complaint is submitted should acknowledge the complaint within ten business days of receipt of the written complaint or as soon as is reasonably possible under the circumstances.
 Acknowledgment may be made by email, U.S. mail, or by personal delivery.

 Within one month of acknowledgment of the complaint or as soon as is reasonably possible under the circumstances, the Dean or the Dean’s designee shall either meet with the complaining student or respond to the substance of the complaint in writing.
 The student should either receive a substantive response to the complaint or information about what steps are being taken by the School to address the complaint or further investigate the complaint.

-Appeals may be taken to the Dean of the School, or, if the Dean of the School has decided the merits of the complaint, to the Executive Committee of the School of Law.
+Appeals may be taken to the Dean of the School, or, if the Dean of the School has decided the merits of the complaint, to the Policy and Planning Committee of the School of Law.

-Any decision made on appeal by the Dean or the Executive Committee shall be final.
+Any decision made on appeal by the Dean or the Policy and Planning Committee shall be final.